BaccanoMob/actilde/README.md

     - <actilde_url> => default design and columns

 This is useful when you want to set the columns/design based on your device.
 For example, for mobile have lower columns via query and leave it the defaults.

+## Hash Fragments

+This fork now supports searching via hash fragments.
+For example, you host this at `https://example.tld` with `g` opening `https://github.com`, then running `https://example.tld#g` in the browser's address bar is the same as typing `g` in the search bar of actilde.
+This also supports searchTemplate but not pathTemplate at the moment.
+Note that you will not get suggestions if you use this method but you can navigate faster for the shortcuts you know or frequently use.

+> [!IMPORTANT]
+> You can not use hash fragments once the page is loaded in the current tab.

 ## To infinity ∞